 Top 5 Student Loan Forgiveness Programs for Nurses

 For a lot of us, the biggest downside to becoming a nurse is the thousands of dollars of debt that it costs to get our education.
-According to the Federal Reserve, more than half of students in 2018 took out some sort of student loan.
-And a recent CNBC.com report indicated that about 69% of students in 2018 took out student loans, graduating with an average debt of $29,800.
+According to the Federal Reserve, more than half of students in 2019 took out some sort of student loan for higher education, and 17% of those students also fell behind in their payments last year.

 Thankfully, there are lots of loan forgiveness programs available to nurses.
 Not all nurses will qualify, but for those that are lucky enough, they are definitely worth applying for.